telerik/maui-docs/controls/datagrid/row-details/row-details-overview.md

 ![DataGrid Row Details Overview](images/datagrid-row-details.png)

-To show the Row Details you can use exposed options:
+To show the Row Details, you can use the following exposed options:

 - Using the default column `DataGridToggleRowDetailsColumn`&mdash;allows showing and hiding the row details for an item.
 For additional information you can refer to our DataGrid [Toggle Row Details Column]({% slug datagrid-columns-toggle-column% })